Il'mena: American vessel Lydia

 Lydia was a brig built in the East Indies of teak.
 By 1804 it was owned by Theodore Lyman and Associates of Boston.
 By 1809 Lyman was joined in ownership by James & Thomas Handasyd Perkins (J. & T.H.
 Perkins).

 Sources differ over the size of the vessel.
 Some sources say it was 200 tons, while others say 50 tons.

 In April 1809 the brig was sent from Boston on a maritime fur trade voyage to the Pacific Northwest, under Captain Thomas Brown.
 Lydia spent 1810 to 1813 cruising the Northwest Coast, between about the Columbia River and Sitka Sound, trading with the indigenous peoples of the Pacific Northwest Coast for sea otter furs, which commanded a high price in China.

 In 1810 Captain Brown rescued the Russian survivors of Sv.
 Nikolai ("St. Nicholas"), which had wrecked near Rialto Beach on the Olympic Peninsula on 1 November 1808.
-The survivors lived with the Hoh and Makah in a servile way until rescued by Brown.
+The survivors, led by Timofei Nikitich Tarakanov, lived with the Hoh and Makah in a servile way until rescued by Brown.
 One of the Russian survivors from Nikolai was on board Lydia, having been sold as a slave to the south and acquired by Captain Brown on the Columbia River.
 Later Brown visited the Makah village at Neah Bay where on 22 May he arranged to purchase the Russians enslaved there.
 They were taken aboard Lydia and brought to Sitka, the capital of Russian America.

 Sometime in 1811 Captain Thomas Brown exchanged commands with James Bennett of the Derby, another Boston–based maritime fur trading vessel, also owned by J. & T.H.
 Perkins along with James Lamb and Thomas Lamb (J. & T. Lamb Company), William F. Sturgis, and others.

 During the War of 1812 American captains in the Hawaiian Islands, worried about the possibility of British warships, sold the maritime fur trading vessels Atahualpa and Lydia to Alexander Baranov, governor of the Russian-American Company (RAC).
 Lydia was sold to the RAC in December 1813 for 46,000 seal skins.
 About the same time Atahualpa was sold as well.
 The Lydia was renamed Il'mena (or Ilmena), and the Atahualpa was renamed Bering (or Behring).